How the Donation Process Works

-- A patient with a severe brain injury is admitted to the hospital and every attempt is made to treat and save that person’s life.
+- A patient with a severe brain injury is admitted to the hospital, and every attempt is made to treat and save that person’s life.

 - The patient declines, has irreversible brain function, requires a ventilator and – after evaluation, testing and documentation – is declared brain dead.
 Brain death is irreversible cessation of brain function, characterized by absence of electrical activity, blood flow and brain function.
-A brain dead person is dead, although his or her cardiopulmonary functioning may be artificially maintained for some time.
+A brain dead person is dead, although his or her cardiopulmonary functioning may be artificially maintained by a ventilator for some time.
 Brain death should not be confused with a coma.

-- A referral is made to Gift of Life to evaluate the suitability of the patient for donation.
+- A referral is made to Gift of Life Michigan to evaluate the suitability of the patient for donation.

 The tissue donation process:

-- Gift of Life will cover all costs associated with the tissue recovery.
-Tissue donation might slightly delay the body's transport to the funeral home but will not interfere with funeral arrangements, including having an open-casket viewing.
+- The donor is released to the family and funeral arrangements proceed.
+Tissue donation might slightly delay the body's transport to the funeral home.
+Donation need not interfere with funeral arrangements, including open-casket memorials.

 Want to learn more about organ and tissue donation?